Consensys/eth2.0-dafny/README.md

 * the goal1 stats [table](https://github.com/ConsenSys/eth2.0-dafny/tree/goal1/wiki/stats.md).

 Some **call graphs** are also available (DOT-Graphviz format) alongside the corresponding Dafny files.
+A birds-eye view is given by the [top-level call graph](./top-level-call-graph.svg).

 An introduction (WIP) to the different components of Phase 0 is available in the Wiki section of this repo: